labex-labs/open-source-labs/python/python-mastery/lab-ex8-4-yield-statements/en/step3.md

 PRINTER: "IBM",102.95,"6/11/2007","09:39.44",-0.12,102.87,102.95,102.77,225350
 ```

+This output shows that the pipeline is working correctly, filtering and printing lines that contain the "IBM" pattern.

-Press `Ctrl+C` to stop the process.
-You should see the message:
+To stop the process, press `Ctrl+C`.
+You should see the following message:

 ```
 Processing stopped by user